 3 | System

-- Address barriers that prevent system success, including contracts that do not provide flexibility and funding for innovation, design, professional development, capacity building and other resources; connections and supports for small businesses and entrepreneurship; and collaboration among all stakeholders
+- Address barriers that prevent system success, such as contracts that do not provide flexibility and funding for innovation, design, professional development, capacity building and other resources; connections and supports for small businesses and entrepreneurship; and collaboration among all stakeholders

 NYC Inclusive Growth Initiative